Murray S. Kessler: Early career

-He started his career at the Campbell Soup Company and Clorox.
-He served as Vice President of Sales and Marketing of Pace Foods, a division of Campbell Soup, from September 1995 to October 1997.
-He served as General Manager of the Swanson Division of Campbell Soup from October 1997 to March 1998.
-He served as Vice President of Pinnacle Foods from March 1998 to December 1999.
+Kessler began his career in consumer packaged goods, accumulating more than 18 years of experience across several well-known companies.
+He held roles at Campbell Soup Company (NYSE: CPB) and Clorox (NYSE: CLX).
+Specifically, he served as vice president of sales and marketing of Pace Foods, a division of Campbell Soup, from September 1995 to October 1997, and as general manager of the Swanson Division of Campbell Soup from October 1997 to March 1998.
+He subsequently served as vice president of Pinnacle Foods (NYSE: PF) from March 1998 to December 1999, and held positions at Vlasic Foods International.